 We recommend you get involved in the program for six to eight weeks, depending on how you are going in your legal studies.

-All first-year students will be emailed early in the term about how they can register for the Peer Tutor Program via Moodle.
+All first-year students will be emailed early in the term about how they can register for the Peer Leader Program via Moodle.

 The convenor of the program is Mark Duffy.